M3NIX/rofi-spotify/README.md

 To disable notification you can use the flag `--no-notify`.

-To select a default device which should get used run the script once with `--default-device`.
+To select a default device which should get used run the script once with `--set-default-device`.
 This will give you a rofi prompt to select a currently available device and will save that in the config file for the future.

 # Keyboard shortcuts